Ewan is an Associate in our Litigation team which is one of the largest and most experienced litigation teams in Scotland.

 Ewan represents businesses and individuals before the Traffic Commissioner and local authority licensing boards and committees.
 In recent years he has also been advising clients in a range of sectors in connection with the separate Child Abuse Inquiries established by the Scottish Government and the Home Office.

 He has appeared for commercial clients at the Sheriff Court, the Traffic Commissioner and local authority licensing boards and committees on numerous occasions.
 He often gives commercial clients advice relating to licensing and other regulatory matters.

 Public Sector expertise

 Ewan has also dealt with a number of "one-off" instructions for public sector clients.
 He has represented a local authority at proofs in an appeal against a refusal to grant approval to produce cheese in terms of the Food Hygiene (Scotland) Regulations 2006.
 He has also represented a local authority at a Tribunal hearing in respect of a pupil whose musical aptitude had been classified by the department as an additional support need.
 Since 2014, he has been seconded to a local authority's property repair service on an ad hoc basis to advise on the myriad legal & policy issues relating to the closure of this service and the establishment of its successor.

 Finally, Ewan acts for a range of public sector clients who are defending compensation claims arising from injury or disease for over 10 years to include the MOD, Royal Mail, the Police, roads authorities, local authorities, and Historic Scotland.
-He was first accredited as a specialist in this area of law by the Law Society of Scotland in 2010.

 Recent Content by Ewan McGillivray